-Wave 1 was designed to provide you with basic introductory information about Pepperdine University and the Graziadio School of Business and Management.
+Wave 1 was designed to provide you with basic introductory information about Pepperdine University and the Pepperdine Graziadio Business School.
 You will be introduced to key leaders and guided to resources that you can review at your own pace.

-Read Dean van Rensburg's welcome message about the higher purpose we share as staff members of Pepperdine Graziadio School of Business and Management, and the words that he encourages us to embrace and embody in everything we do.
+Read Dean van Rensburg's welcome message about the higher purpose we share as staff members of the Graziadio Business School, and the words that he encourages us to embrace and embody in everything we do.

 In this section you will learn more information about our founder George Pepperdine; the history of Pepperdine University; the five schools of our University; and our senior administration.
 Links to videos and publications highlighting the Pepperdine experience also are provided.

-Read more about the history and mission of the Graziadio School of Business and Management.
+Read more about the history and mission of the Graziadio Business School.
 You will also find our organization chart and information about our benefactors, executive leadership team, faculty, programs, locations, and accreditation.

 In former Dean Linda Livingstone's 2009 message, she stated that “each of us has a role to play in ensuring the Graziadio School’s future” and that she would be calling upon “each student, staff member, faculty, and alumnus” to contribute “time, energy, and talents.”
 The idea of developing an onboarding program specific to the Graziadio School surfaced in 2010 when staff members under former Associate Dean Gabriella Soroldoni collectively brainstormed how we could contribute to the Distinctive Leadership 2015 strategic plan.
 Task Groups relating to the five key objectives were formed, and as we examined ways in which we could enhance community and communication within the Graziadio School, the Graziadio Employee Onboarding (GEO) project emerged as a natural fit.